+Relative Sea Level Change at Apollonia Arthur, is this still quoting Baika?
+There are many dubious statements.
+Above all, there is no reference to the obvious fact that the sea level has changed at least twice, and there is plenty of evidence for earthquakes.
+So it is odd that she says “gradual subsidence”.
+Also, the best data on sea level change, as opposed to tectonics/earthquakes, is Antonioli, Lambeck, Purcell, Tsimplis and others.
+It is a very complex question, and the reference cited is not really comprehensive.
+If this section is still direct citation from Baika, obviously we cannot edit it.

-Relative Sea Level Change at Apollonia The harbours are today submerged as a result of a slow and gradual subsidence.
+The harbours are today submerged as a result of a slow and gradual subsidence.
 The quays of the eastern and western harbours are generally 2 m below the present sea level, which correlates with the estimate of the geologist L. Moret in 1936 of a sea level rise of more than 3 m.
-From the depth of 2.80 m at the foot of the slipways on the Îlot Hammàm, Flemming estimated a relative sea level rise of more than 2.50 m since their construction.
+From the depth of 2.80 m at the foot of the slipways on the Îlot Hammàm, Flemming estimated a relative sea level rise of (not) more than 2.50 m since their construction.
 The change resulted from a general depression of 1.8 to 2 m (caused by either a general rise of sea level or earth movement) which is combined with smaller earth movements which vary across the site by as much as 1 m or more.
 Flemming, on the basis of several investigations, suggested that the southern part of the site may have sunk slightly more than the northern.
+(How can the change be more than 2.5m if the next sentence says it is 1.8-2m?)
 The French team that carried out supplementary investigations at the entrance towers to the western harbour estimated a difference in sea level of 3.50 m, with a small variation for the small tides.
 This evidence was based on indications of lithophaga on the sides of the fortification towers facing the channel.
 This level was tested on all features submerged in the harbour and gave satisfactory results for 90 per cent of them.
 In addition, in the channel the surfaces of the walls below the ashlar superstructure are rock-cut, suggesting that they were once above sea level.
 The artificial blocking of the channel, which terminates at the same level as the lithophaga lines, offers additional support for the suggestion of a difference of 3.70-3.80 m since the beginning of the Christian period.”
+(This is good.
+I like it.
+But we must follow later with a comment that this would leave the slipways high and dry). )

-According to the latest research, the Sea Level Rise was only 0.30 to 0.50 m during the past two millennia (Morhange, 2014).
+According to the latest research, the Glacial Hydro Isostatic (GIA) Sea Level Rise in this region was only 0.30 to 0.50 m during the past two millennia (Morhange, 2014).
 However, the relative SLR was much different in many places as it includes tectonic movements: in Apollonia, mainly subsidence.

 In any case, what is now 2 m under water was 0.5 to 1.8 m above water!

+Where does Baika’s quote end?